 Credit Hours: 3

-A study of medical office communications with a focus on written correspondence, telephone techniques, non-verbal messages, therapeutic communication strategies, informational reports, meeting agenda and minutes preparation, patient education resources, and business travel arrangements.
+A study of medical office communications with a focus on written correspondence, telephone techniques, non-verbal messages, therapeutic communication strategies, meeting agenda and minutes preparation, patient education resources, business travel arrangements and processing incoming/outgoing mail.
 Direct writing style for a specific purpose will be emphasized.
-Use of proper medical terminology, abbreviations, acronyms, eponyms, and sound-alike words will be integrated into sentence structure and proofreading.
-Use of library reference materials, internet, and online databases will be used to conduct medical research on a health topic of interest.
+Use of proper medical terminology, abbreviations, acronyms, eponyms and sound-alike words will be integrated into sentence structure and proofreading.
+Use of library reference materials, internet and online databases will be used to conduct medical research on a health topic of interest.
 The impact of technologies on oral and written communication will be addressed.

 Upon completion of this course, the student will be able to: